Manipur: 18 June Uprising

-2023 ethnic violence
+2023 Manipur violence

-In May 2023, an ethnic clash between Meitei people and Kuki people led to extensive violence and arson, resulting in the displacement of 60,000 people from their homes and hundreds more dead and hospitalised.
-According to data released by Manipur Police, as on September 15, 2023; 175 people were killed; 1,118 people were injured, and 33 people were missing.
+On 3 May 2023, ethnic violence broke out between Meitei people and Kuki people which led to extensive violence and arson, resulting in the displacement of 60,000 people from their homes and hundreds more dead and hospitalised.
+According to data released by Manipur Police, as of September 15, 2023, 175 people were killed, 1,118 people were injured, and 33 people were missing.
 96 bodies remained unclaimed.
 5,172 cases of arson including destruction of 4,786 houses and 386 religious places, out of which there were 254 churches and 132 temples, were reported since May.
-Out of 5,668 arms lost; 1,329 arms, 15,050 ammunition and 400 bombs were recovered.
+Out of 5,668 arms lost, 1,329 arms, 15,050 ammunition and 400 bombs were recovered.
 Indian army troops were deployed to control the situation.
-International outrage resulted from a report that two Kuki women had been paraded naked and allegedly gang-raped by a mob of Meitei men.
+International outrage resulted on 20 July 2023, from a viral video that two Kuki women had been paraded naked and allegedly gang-raped by a mob of Meitei men.

 Geography

 Loktak Lake, the largest fresh water lake in the state.

 The state lies at a latitude of 23°83'N – 25°68'N and a longitude of 93°03'E – 94°78'E. The total area covered by the state is 22327 km2.
 The capital lies in an oval-shaped valley of approximately 700 sqmi, surrounded by blue mountains, at an elevation of 790 m above sea level.
 The slope of the valley is from north to south.
 The mountain ranges create a moderate climate, preventing the cold winds from the north from reaching the valley and barring cyclonic storms.

 The state is bordered by the Indian states of Nagaland to its north, Mizoram to its south, Assam to its west, and shares an international border with Myanmar to its east.